Creating Custom Fields with Values Derived from Summary Search Results

 1. Create or edit a summary saved search that rolls up to the result you want to display in the custom field.
 For more information, see Defining a Saved Search.

-• Add search criteria to filter out any records/lines you do not want included in the rollup value.
-For more information, see Advanced Search Criteria Filters.)
+• Add search criteria to filter out any records/lines you don't want included in the rollup value.
+For more information, see Advanced Search Criteria Filters.

 • Define a search results field for which values will be rolled up, and select a summary type.
-(Count, Sum, Minimum, Maximum, and Average are supported.
-Group summary type is not supported.)
-For example, you could set Quantity as the results field and set a summary type of Sum.
+You can use these summary types: Count, Sum, Minimum, Maximum, and Average.
+(Group summary type isn't supported.)
+For instance, you could use Quantity as the results field and Sum as the summary type.
 For information about summary types, see Summary Type Descriptions.

 • Define an available filter field.
 The field is used to filter search results to include only those records with available filter field values that match the available filter field value of the current record.
 The value displayed for the summary search custom field is a rollup of search results field values for the records that have matching available filter field values.
 For more information, see Selecting Available Filters for Saved Searches.